Najla-Nuricia/Najla-Nuricia/README.md

 **`Game Artist / Game Developer / Technical Artist`**

 I’m a game developer who builds small games and gameplay systems in Unity using C#.
-I also create my own pixel art assets, animations, and visual effects, allowing me to bring entire worlds to life from both the technical and artistic side.
+I also create my own pixel art assets, animations, and still learning visual effects, allowing me to bring entire worlds to life from both the technical and artistic side.
 I love making cute, cozy, and expressive game environments, and I enjoy combining code, art, and creativity to craft unique and charming digital experiences.

 ## 🔗 Let's Connect!